-Hair longer than shoulders must be tied back to prevent the spread of head-lice (for boys and girls).
+Long hair must be tied back to prevent the spreading of head-lice.
 Hair bands will be supplied if hair is not tied back.

 The P&C of Boonah State School supports a student dress code for Boonah State School.
-We believe it promotes the objectives of Education (General Provisions) Act 2006.
+We believe it promotes the Objectives of Education (General Provisions) Act 2006.

-Mark Winrow Kelly Skewes Principal P&C President
+Mark Winrow Katrina Henderson Principal P&C President

-Endorsed at the P&C General Meeting on Monday 27 February 2023
+Endorsed at the P&C General Meeting on Thursday 20 July 2017